anlsim/anlsim/README.md

 - 👋 Hi, I’m Andrea Simental
-- 👀 I’m interested in Full Stack Development
+-  I’m currently working for Impakter as a FrontEnd Development
-- 🌱 I’m currently learning React, Redux and Hooks
+- 🌱 I’m currently learning React and Vue
+- 💻 All of my projects are available at https://anlsim.github.io/

 <!---
 anlsim/anlsim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.